 The University also has an emergency notification service used to send campus alerts.
 This system is called LiveSafe and is an application that may be downloaded to your mobile phone.
 This app will send notifications via text message and e-mail to users when any serious emergency situation exists including inclement weather, pandemic events and criminal offenses.
-Users may download the app for iPhone at LiveSafe App.
+Users may download the app for iPhone at LiveSafe App and for Android at LiveSafe App.